dagrate/public_data_crisprCas9/README.md

 ## Data Ready for Machine Learning and Deep Learning Experiences

-In this section, we provide data sets ready to use for machine learning and deep learning experiments, without the need of data preprocessing.
+In this section, we provide data sets ready for use in machine learning and deep learning experiments, without the need of data preprocessing.

 | Data Designation | Original Data Sets | Encoded Matrix Size | Data Link
 |:---:|:---:|:---:|:---:|